 Recycle Bin.

 Before imaging the Windows partition, it is wise to defragment this partition first.
 A partition which is fragmented contains many files which are split up in fragments.
 This happens when the first available free area to store a file is not large enough to store the whole file.
 The remaining part is saved on the next available free area, which goes on until the whole file has been written to the partition.
 Because larger files take more space to save, they probably will be more fragmented.
 If the fragmented files are used frequently by the system, it will take relatively a lot of time to read them which will delay the processing.
-Defragmenting the hard disk will defrag those files which can improve the system perfomance significantly.
+Defragmenting the hard disk will defrag those files which can improve the system performance significantly.

-Defragmenting the Windows register will save system resources.
+DEFRAGMENTING THE WINDOWS REGISTERDefragmenting the Windows register will save system resources.
 On a newly installed Windows Vista, it is common to be able to compress the register by 10% or more.
-NT Registry Optimizer (download: www.snapfiles.com) is a freeware tool to do this job quickly.
-To get access to the registry files, it is necessary to run this tool as administrator (right click the program and select Run as administrator).
-Visit the page about editing and defragmenting the registry for more information concerning this subject.
+RegDefrag (download: www.regdefrag.com) is a freeware tool to do this job quickly.
+Visit the page about editing and defragmenting the registry for more information concerning this subject. |